Palms station: Station name

 On April 25, 2013, the Metro board of directors voted in favor of "Palms" as the official name of the station.

 Service

 Station layout

 The station location is adjacent to I-10, just west of the three-way intersection of National, Palms and Exposition boulevards and perched on an embankment above National Boulevard.
 Access is provided by stairs and elevators at the east end of the station.

 Construction incorporated an existing steel bridge from the Air Line era and added a new concrete bridge, both immediately east of the station over the National/Palms intersection, as well as re-using an existing rail tunnel west of the station.

 Hours and frequency

-E Line trains run every day between approximately 4:30 a.m. and 12:30 am.
-Trains operate every ten minutes during peak hours Monday through Friday, every twelve minutes during the daytime on weekdays and all day on the weekends after approximately 8 a.m. (with 15 to 20-minute headways early Saturday and Sunday mornings).
-Night service is every 20 minutes.
+E Line trains run through the station every day between approximately 4:00 a.m. and 1:00 am.
+In the daytime, trains operate every 8 minutes during the weekday peak and every ten minutes off-peak and during weekends and holidays.
+In the early morning and nighttime, trains operate every 20 minutes.